Armin H. Meyer

 President John F. Kennedy meets with US Ambassador to the Republic of Lebanon, Armin H. Meyer.

 Armin Henry Meyer (19 January 1914, in Fort Wayne, Indiana – 13 August 2006) was an American diplomat who served as United States Ambassador to Lebanon (1961 to 1965), United States Ambassador to Iran (1965–1969), and United States Ambassador to Japan (1969–1972).

-Meyer found his tenure in Japan to be "particularly challenging ... because he faced the task of ‘easing the shock of President Nixon’s historic breakthrough to China.’".
-While in Japan, he led negotiations which ultimately let to the return of Japanese sovereignty in Japan.
-Richard Nixon creates a task force on international terrorism after Israeli athletes were killed at the 1972 Olympic Games in Munich.
-Meyer returned to the State Department to head the task force.
+Meyer found his tenure in Japan to be "particularly challenging ... because he faced the task of ‘easing the shock of President Nixon’s historic breakthrough to China.’"
+During his ambassadorship, he was involved in negotiations leading to the Okinawa Reversion Agreement, which transferred administrative authority over the Ryukyu Islands and Daitō Islands to Japan in 1972.
+After Richard Nixon created a task force on international terrorism following the killing of Israeli athletes during the Munich massacre at the 1972 Summer Olympics, Meyer returned to the State Department to head the task force.

 Meyer's parents were Armin P., a Lutheran minister, and Leona Buss Meyer.
 Leona died when Armin was three and then he was raised by three aunts in Lincoln, Illinois.

 Meyer graduated from Capital University in 1939.
 In 1941, he earned a master's degree in mathematics at Ohio State University.
 In 1943, Meyer joined the staff of the United States Office of War Information in Cairo.